cozygene/FEAST/README.md

 Support
 -----------------------

 For support using FEAST, please email: liashenhav@gmail.com.
 Our new beta version is now available (FEAST_beta branch).
+Your comments/insights would be greatly appreciated.

 Software Requirements and dependencies